• Home

 Berrybrook Springs Walking Tour

-In October, the PLA offered a walking tour of the Berrybrook Springs Farm.
+October 2020, the PLA offered a walking tour of the Berrybrook Springs Farm.

 This was a socially distanced field trip.
 Berrybrook Springs Farm is a 320-acre property on the slopes of Mount Sharon in Orange, VA.
 The owners explained and discussed how they have transitioned 5-7 acres into semi-formal gardens in addition to preserving the residue of the property as an agricultural respite that includes a small horse farm, woodland, pond, wildflower meadows and natural habitat for the local wildlife.
 Working with wildlife expert, Brian Morse, they discussed how they have successfully struck a balance between managing the land and allowing nature to have its way.
 Humans vs. Nature.
 They further explained while the wildflower fields are crawling with birds, bees, butterflies and other critters how they ecosystems and pollinators provide ecological contributions and diversity, pollution mitigation as well as educational significance to surrounding community.